 Nasal and Sinus Anatomy and Function

-sinus1The nasal passage allows air to flow into one’s throat and lungs while being warmed, cleaned and humidified.
+The nasal passage allows air to flow into one’s throat and lungs while being warmed, cleaned and humidified.
 This passage is divided into two sides by thenasal septum which when off centered (a “deviated septum”), may block air flow and cause sinus problems.
 The turbinates are the structures on the outer walls of the nasal passage that swell and shrink to regulate airflow through the nose.
 Normally one side is more swollen and the other side shrunken to allow the swollen side to re-humidify itself while air flows through the shrunken side.
 About every two hours the swelling switches to the other side.
 This “nasal cycle” is usually not noticeable unless one breathes deeply through the nose.
 The turbinates become more swollen when one lies down because the heart doesn’t have to pump blood uphill to them like it does when we are standing.
 When lying on one’s side, the turbinate on the down side becomes more swollen.
 Colds and allergies also cause the turbinates to be swollen or congested.

-are air pockets in the facial bones surrounding the nose, which drain into the nasal passage.
+Sinuses are air pockets in the facial bones surrounding the nose, which drain into the nasal passage.
 They deliver clean mucous into the nose to help humidify the air and trap dust and dirt.
 The sinuses also make our head lighter than it would be if it was solid bone, and protect our eyes and brain by absorbing energy as they fracture.
 There are four sinuses on each side of the nose-frontal, ethmoid, maxillary, and sphenoid sinuses.
 The sinuses drain into the nose through the space between the inferior and middle turbinate.

 The sense of smell occurs in the top of the nasal passage where special cells called olfactory cells are stimulated by the chemical particles that cause odors.
 These cells once stimulated send nerve messages to the brain.
-If nasal conditions keep the odors from reaching the smell cells or if viruses attack these cells the sense of smell may be sinus2temporarily or permanently lost.
+If nasal conditions keep the odors from reaching the smell cells or if viruses attack these cells the sense of smell may be temporarily or permanently lost.
 Rarely, conditions of the brain can cause loss of smell.
 Interestingly, 75% of what things taste like, (flavor), is what they smell like.
 Thus if smell is lost flavor suffers greatly.
 In this situation one still retains the function of the taste buds, and can distinguish the four tastes: sweet, sour, bitter and salt.

 Sinus and Nasal Disease